 For its tenth birthday, the original Dishoom on Upper St. Martin’s Lane in Covent Garden was given a head-to-toe makeover evocative of Bombay’s glamorous old cinemas.
-Sip Hoppy Paanch (a foamy mix of Dishoom IPA, whisky and butter syrup) in the downstairs cocktail bar while you wait for your table, before tucking into this branch’s unique dish; a delicate prawn moilee served with idiyappam, a ‘string’ hopper made from rice noodles… VIEW DETAILS
+Sip Hoppy Paanch (a foamy mix of Dishoom IPA, whisky and butter syrup) at the cocktail bar while you wait for your table, before tucking into this branch’s unique dish; masala fish griddled in a banana leaf and served to share… VIEW DETAILS

 Evolving subtly in its East London home, the second Dishoom has a tangibly more bohemian, eccentric feel than its predecessor.
 The bar here takes centre stage with its homemade, Indian-inspired bitters and peach brandy moonshine; and out back there’s a convivial verandah filled with inviting antique sofas, mismatched chairs and an eclectic collection of household clutter… READ MORE

 Address: 7 Boundary Street, E2 7JE

 Taking inspiration from its station neighbour, the third in the Dishoom family is a vast, multi-storeyed space with the unique aesthetic of an old gentleman’s club housed in an industrial godown (an East Asian warehouse).
 Wood-panelled cocktail bars and relaxed, Colonial-era furnishings are married with ironwork, exposed beams and dimmed, industrial lights, with a basement cocktail bar to kick off the evening… READ MORE

 Details: 5 Stable Street, N1C 4AB